Forklift Licence in South Australia: Your Complete Guide

 Frequently Asked Questions

-A forklift licence is valid for five years before it needs renewal.
+A forklift (HRW) licence is valid for five years before it needs renewal.

 5. Can I transfer my interstate forklift licence to SA?